 Between the 4th and 12th week of life, the kitten is particularly vulnerable to infectious diseases as its immune system is not yet fully functional, and the immunity gained from its mother’s milk is decreasing.

 ROYAL CANIN®’s kitten food contains a unique formula designed to help the kitten build their own natural defences.
-A patented synergistic complex of antioxidants (including Vitamin C and E, taurine and lutein) helps support natural defences.
+A synergistic complex of antioxidants (including Vitamin C and E, taurine and lutein) helps support natural defences.
 Mannan-oligo-saccharides are also included to help support defences in the intestinal mucosa and help support the development of beneficial bacteria in the intestine.